SLAAC and DHCPv6

 Stateful DHCPv6 Option

-It is work like DHCP for IPv4 addresses.
-A device can get its addressing plan and information including a global unicast address, prefix length, and the addresses of DNS servers automatically using the services of a stateful DHCPv6 server.
-The RA message in this option informs the client that I can’t give you any information you needed.
-Send a request to DHCPv6 server for all your required information.
-This option is known as stateful DHCPv6 because the DHCPv6 server keeps all record and state of IPv6 addresses.
+It works like DHCP for IPv4 addresses.
+A device can get its addressing plan and information, including a global unicast address, prefix length, and the addresses of DNS servers, automatically using the services of a stateful DHCPv6 server.
+The RA message in this option informs the client that I can’t give you any information you need.
+Send a request to the DHCPv6 server for all your required information.
+This option is stateful DHCPv6 because the DHCPv6 server keeps all records and states of IPv6 addresses.

-The M flag and O flag both must be set to 1 in stateful DHCPv6.
+The M and O flags must be set to 1 in stateful DHCPv6.
 The following command is used to change the M flag and O flag from 0 to 1 to apply stateful DHCPv6:

 Router(config-if)# ipv6 nd managed-config-flag